Department of Family Medicine

 The Clinical Scholars Program was established in 1996.
 The goal of this program is to foster critical thinking skills for primary care clinicians, specifically in the areas of evidence-based medicine and continuous quality improvement.
 This program is for 2nd and 3rd year family medicine residents to allow them the opportunity to explore research and /or quality improvement in Family Medicine.

-Every year our 3rd year residents present a poster at the annual resident scholarship symposium which is held in May at a South Carolina state park.
+Every year our 3rd year residents present a poster at the annual resident scholarship symposium which is held in May.
 A call for abstracts is sent to each residency program in February, and structured abstracts must be submitted in March.

 Residents enjoy a night devoted to research and focused studies at the Annual Scholars Day event where they practice their presentations for judges here at MUSC to prepare them for the SC AHEC Scholarship Symposium.